vietan0/sticky-md/past-barriers.md

 }, []);
 ```

-### 7. How to display a popup **at caret position** in an input field
+#### 7. How to display a popup **at caret position** in an input field

-- Solution: create a mirror div that looks exactly like the input, put input's content in a span in mirror div => use coor of span as caret position (because you can't get position of a caret but you can get position of a span)
+1. Create a mirror div that looks exactly like the input,
+2. Put input's content in a span in mirror div
+3. Use coor of span as caret position (because you can't get position of a caret but you can get position of a span)

-### 8. `getBoundingClientRect()` returns position before animation ends
+#### 8. `getBoundingClientRect()` returns position before animation ends

-- Solution: call `getBoundingClientRect` inside event `transitionEnd` instead
+call `getBoundingClientRect` inside event `transitionEnd` instead

-### 9. How to build a masonry layout
+#### 9. How to build a masonry layout

 - All cards have the same position at first render `{ left: 0, top: 0 }` (cards have `position: absolute`, `left` and `top` will be modified by `transform: translate()`).
 - All cards have the same constant width `cardWidth`.